Resuming Exercise after Eyelid Surgery

 1. Walking

-Walking is one of the best form of exercise after eyelid surgery.
-Walking in the initial phases of recovery can promote blood circulation, prevent blood clots and lead to a smoother recovery.
+Walking is one of the best forms of exercise after eyelid surgery.
+Walking in the initial phases of recovery can promote blood circulation, prevent blood clots, and lead to a smoother recovery.
 It will give you a surge of energy as well.
 Initially, walk at a very slow pace and take breaks as needed.
 Start with 5 minutes and gradually build up the duration to 30 minutes.

 2. Cycling